Abhilash-Ponnachan/nginxsetup/readme.md

 $ cd web/

 Modify the HTML contents to make our own web page.
 We change the `index.html` & add a `style.css` stylesheet.
+It is just some static content in `<div>` and some styling, so we wont get into explaining that here. the `web/content` directory should now have.
 ```bash
 $ tree content/
 content/